-Challenge Course Experiential and Eating Disorders
+Challenge Course Goals and Safety Guidelines

 Our goal is for every patient to visit the challenge course at least twice during her stay, provided she is deemed medically capable.
 She may go as part of a group, or in an individual session with her therapist.
 Patients must wear a helmet, safety harness, and remain attached to a safety line while engaging in these activities.